valora-inc/wallet/WALLET.md

 External contributors don't need to decrypt repository secrets and can successfully build and run the mobile application with the following differences:

 - the default branding will be used (some images/icons will appear in pink or will be missing)
 - Firebase related features needs to be disabled.
-You can do this by setting `FIREBASE_ENABLED=false` in the `packages/mobile/.env.*` files.
+You can do this by setting `FIREBASE_ENABLED=false` in the `.env.*` files.

 ### iOS